 The base is made from a mixture of cream cheese and plain Greek yogurt; the yogurt adds a sharpness and stops it from being too rich.

-To this I then add in a mixture of poached salmon and smoked salmon – not only to keep the cost of the pate down, but I like the milder smokey taste of not using only smoked salmon, and it is also less salty.
+To this I add a mixture of poached salmon and smoked salmon – not only to keep the cost of the pate down, but I like the milder smokey taste of not using only smoked salmon, and it is also less salty.
 If you want to reduce the cost down further you can make this with a packet of smoked salmon trimmings.
 It is also a tasty and easy recipe for leftover cooked salmon.

 It is delicious served on jacket potatoes or stirred through pasta thinned with a little of the cooking water.